 The radio session is always initiated by the Trainborne sub-system.

-The application shall not try to establish a radio connection in any other state than REGISTER_CONFIRM.
+The application shall not try to establish a radio connection in any other state than NETWORK_REGISTER_CONFIRM.

 Only one communication may be established with a given radio device.

 If the Basic SW has established the connection with the required RADIO_DEVICE a CONNECTION_CONFIRMATION is returned to the application.
-Otherwise a CONNECTION_FAILURE is returned.
+Otherwise a CONNECTION_FAILURE or a CONNECTION_NOT_ESTABLISHED is returned.

 As soon as an established connection is seen as broken by the Basic SW, it shall send a CONNECTION_LOST.

-An INFINITE_CONNECTION_RETRIES message shall be sent by the application to indicate the expected behaviour of the Basic SW: finite retries configuration (by default) or infinite retries configuration.
+An INFINITE_CONNECTION_ATTENPTS message shall be sent by the application to indicate the expected behaviour of the Basic SW: finite attempts configuration (by default) or infinite attenpts configuration.

-By default (“infinite connection retry” not requested by the application), when a radio connection link is broken, the Basic SW shall:
+By default (“infinite connection attempts” is not requested by the application), when a radio connection link is broken, the Basic SW shall:

 indicate a CONNECTION_LOST event to the ASW;